MassProspecting/docs/user/08-leads-enrichment.md

 ![Rules Screen](../assets/user/8-1.png)

-3. In the Trigger section, chosse "Tag Added" in the **Trigger Type**, and the source you want to pick leads from.
+3. In the Trigger section, chosse "Tag Added" in the **Trigger Type**, and the tag you want to reference.

 ![Defining Rule Trigger](../assets/user/8-2.png)